Confidence

 One foundation of confidence is developing a sense of our core self — beneath the conditioning of who we think we should be, or need to be.

-Here, confidence is not forced or faked, it simply emerges when we stop hiding.
+Here, confidence isn’t forced or phony; it simply emerges when we stop hiding.

 Capabilities

 Another foundation comes from developing the capabilities to self-regulate and consciously guide our physiology, our thought patterns and our emotions.
-This might be knowing we can centre ourselves after a wobble, generating resourceful emotional states, or calming our nervous system before we’re overwhelmed with stress.
+We understand our learning processes and can adopt the optimal approach.
+We’re confident we can reset after a wobble, generate resourceful emotional states, or calm our nervous system before we’re overwhelmed with stress.

 “There are no fearless people.
 But there are people who fear less.”